simonvea/check_in_system/README.md

 2. a check out button that logs the time it is clicked - DONE
 3. disable check-in button if there is no check out. - DONE
 4. calculation of time spent - DONE
+5. add "<time>" element to relevant cells. use datetime attribute with the Date() object.
-5. a check that the work that was supposed to be done is the one that is checked out (cross-checked with check in)
+6. a check that the work that was supposed to be done is the one that is checked out (cross-checked with check in)
-6. need ability to change checkout time if needed
+7. need ability to change checkout time if needed
-7. a table that shows check in and check out times, with the work that is being done (also the recent work that is finished) - DONE
+8. a table that shows check in and check out times, with the work that is being done (also the recent work that is finished) - DONE
-8. need to be connected to a database.
+9. need to be connected to a database.
 I'm thinking firestore.

 The following functionalities are wanted:
 1. a todo-list, which shows what is supposed to be done during the day (this could be done as an aside to the right of the page)